-We assign BSH an a1 Funding Structure score, one notch below the initial score.
+We assign BSH an aa3 Funding Structure score, one notch above the initial score.
 The strong score reflects its clear focus on deposit funding and the fact that most of the current interbank funding is from the cooperative banking sector.
-The adjustment to the initial score reflects our expectation that the bank's use of market funding will rise moderately because BSH plans to expand its successfully launched mortgage covered bond issuance programme (Aaa stable) that will at least partly diversify its funding mix away from Bauspar deposits.
+The adjustment to the initial score also reflects our expectation that the bank's use of market funding will rise moderately because BSH plans to expand its successfully launched mortgage covered bond issuance programme (Aaa stable), which will at least partly diversify its funding mix away from Bauspar deposits.

-In October 2020, BSH issued its first benchmark-size mortgage covered bond with a 10-year tenor at a negative yield.
-With a loan-to-deposit ratio of 85% as of year-end 2019 (December 2018: 79%), BSH's residential mortgage lending activities are comfortably funded through Bauspar deposits sourced from retail clients.
+In October 2020, BSH issued its first benchmark-size mortgage covered bond with a 10-year tenor at a negative yield, followed by a second benchmark-size covered bond in April 2021.
+With a loan-to-deposit ratio of 91% as of year-end 2020 (December 2019: 85%), BSH's residential mortgage lending activities are comfortably funded with Bauspar deposits sourced from retail clients.
 Accordingly, interbank funding is only sourced on a very selective basis, including funds received from sector banks during the course of normal business interaction and a very limited amount of promotional funding passed through to clients as part of residential mortgage financing solutions.

-Exhibit 8 BSH's deposit overhang dominates its liability side and is partly invested in liquid assets
+BSH's deposit overhang dominates its liability side and is partly invested in liquid assets